chatbotkit/react-prompt-kit/README.md

 A React-based toolkit for building structured prompts using JSX, inspired by Claude's XML tags best practices.

+## Why React Prompt Kit?

+Traditional prompt strings become hard to maintain as soon as they mix instructions, examples, and formatting rules.
+React Prompt Kit lets you compose those pieces using familiar JSX, then reliably renders them into clean XML/Markdown that large language models understand.
+You get:

+- Readable, declarative prompt definitions that live alongside your React code
+- Automatic whitespace handling and Markdown conversion so outputs stay consistent
+- A large set of dedicated components that capture common AI prompt patterns without reinventing XML tags each time

+Think of it as a view layer for prompt engineering—organize prompts like UI layouts, but ship them as structured text for your model.

 ## Features

 - 🎯 **Structured Prompts** - Use React components to build well-organized prompts